There are three different user roles in DigiQuatics.

 SuperAdmins are essentially the chief account manager and have the ability to see and edit any information or records in the account or under the account settings.
 They can do absolutely everything in the account, from creating new Admins and SuperAdmins, to configuring settings, setting pay rates, and more.
 (TIP: We recommend limiting all administrators to 1-3 SuperAdmins max and up to 5 Admins, but all accounts are unique and can certainly deviate from this advice!).

-They cannot create/edit the SuperAdmin privilege
+They cannot access/grant the SuperAdmin privilege to themselves or others

 They cannot see SuperAdmin files (i.e. HR files that can be uploaded to all users' profiles)

 They cannot view archived employee profiles

 The Admin role can best be thought of as an "Administrative Assistant" role.
 For example, the primary reasons for providing a user the Admin role is so that they can:

 Access the account settings (upper right) to configure or edit (*select*) menu items

 Access the Time Clock module to assist with payroll related activities ()

 Access Employee Management (adding employees, editing users information such as pay rates, location access, and more)

 NOTE: The privilege to edit the Scheduling Module is a separate option under every user's access box on their profile.

 As an administrator, can provide Scheduling 'Modify' access to employees on their profile page, which allows them to create and process all schedule-related items and sub-features.
 This is useful when, for example, you may need to have one or more designated scheduling supervisors or pool managers that can create, edit, and publish the schedule, while an office support manager may only need the Admin role and is not responsible for Scheduling.